vercel/next-plugins/packages/next-less/readme.md

 # Next.js + Less

-Import `.less` files in your Next.js project
+Import `.less` files in your Next.js project.

+Can use both css modules and not css modules.

+> Only `.module.less` files can use css modules.

 ## Installation